Rita Ora

 In 2014, Ora featured on Australian rapper Iggy Azalea's single, "Black Widow", which peaked at number three on the US Billboard Hot 100.
 The following year, she was named an honorary ambassador of Kosovo.
 After parting ways with Roc Nation, Ora signed with Atlantic Records to release her second studio album, Phoenix (2018).
-The album spawned the moderate hit singles "Your Song", "Anywhere" and "Let You Love Me"; the latter made Ora the first British female solo artist to have thirteen top-ten songs in the UK.
+It produced the singles "Your Song", "Anywhere", and "Let You Love Me"; the latter made Ora the first British female solo artist to have thirteen top-ten songs in the UK.
 Her third studio album, You & I (2023), debuted at number six in the UK.

-Aside from her recording career, Ora has served as a judge on television talent shows, including The X Factor UK (2015), The Masked Singer UK (2020–2024), and The Masked Singer US (2024–present), as well as a coach on The Voice UK (2015) and The Voice Australia (2021–2023).
-As an actress, she played Mia Grey in the Fifty Shades film series (2015, 2017, 2018).
+Ora has been a judge on television talent shows including The X Factor UK (2015), The Masked Singer UK (2020–2024), and The Masked Singer US (2024–present), as well as a coach on The Voice UK (2015) and The Voice Australia (2021–2023).
+She played Mia Grey in the Fifty Shades film series (2015–2018).

 Early life

-Rita Sahatciu was born on 26 November 1990 in Pristina, SFR Yugoslavia (modern-day Kosovo), to Albanian parents.
+Rita Sahatçiu was born on 26 November 1990 in Pristina, SFR Yugoslavia (modern-day Kosovo), to Albanian parents.
 Her mother, Vera, is a psychiatrist and her father, Besnik Sahatçiu, is a pub owner; he studied economics.
 Ora's mother is Catholic and her father is a nominal Muslim.
 Ora has an older sister, Elena, and a younger brother, Don.
 Her maternal grandfather, Osman Bajraktari, was the Albanian consul to Russia (then part of the Soviet Union).
 Ora's paternal grandfather, Besim Sahatçiu, was a film and theatre director.
-The surname, Sahatciu, is derived from the Turkish word saatçi, which means 'watchmaker').
-Her parents later added Ora (ora means 'time' in Albanian) to the family surname so it could be easily pronounced.
+The surname Sahatçiu is derived from saatçi (watchmaker); her parents later added Ora (time) to the family surname so it could be easily pronounced.

 Her family left Kosovo for political reasons, due to the persecution of Albanians initiated with the disintegration of Yugoslavia.
 They moved to London in 1991, when Ora was a baby.
 She grew up in Notting Hill in West London and attended a performing arts school, Sylvia Young Theatre School.